Bodh Gaya – Revered Place for Buddhists

 Sujatagarh is the Stupa built on top of the place where Sujata offered Kheer to Buddha after his enlightenment.
 Now it is a huge mound like stupa built with small bricks.
 It has an intriguing shape, which is not completely round and has signs of plaster that has worn off.
 This stupa was built in multiple phases from Gupta to Pala period.
 Many antiquities from this excavated site are now displayed in ASI museum.
 This stupa stands in the midst of a living village almost as a part of its daily life.
 Though there are boundary walls that separate it from the village.

-Eateries at Market.
+Eateries at Market

 Eateries serve international cuisine and most of them cater to the backpackers and the devotees.
 Availability of good food is rather limited in Bodh Gaya.
 Ironically you get more international cuisine than local cuisine.
-There is a huge scope for simple, authentic local food served in neat hygienic manner.
+There is a huge scope for simple, authentic local food served in a neat hygienic manner.

 There are many organizations that have programs going on that you can attend.
 When we were there, the Buddha relics from Anuradhapura were on display for the public.
-You can also attend meditation courses and join the ritualistic ceremonies if you stay there for sometime.
+You can also attend meditation courses and join the ritualistic ceremonies if you stay there for some time.

 There are not too many vehicles moving around on the roads except the tourist buses making it easier to walk around the place and mingle with the people.
 We saw a lot of school children in their bright uniforms going through various monasteries.
 At night there are small candles that you can light for a small fee and the candles put together look beautiful.

 The authorities are developing a new huge park along a lake.
-This has a decent sized open-air theatre in the park and the lake will have boating facilities.
+This has a decent-sized open-air theatre in the park and the lake will have boating facilities.